-4.5 Interaction with other medicinal products and other forms of interaction
+4.5 Interaction with other medicinal products and other forms of interaction hydrochloride hemihydrate therapy, the patient should be monitored for unusual side-effects or signs of potentiation of effect.

-Patients selected for treatment with apomorphine hydrochloride are almost certain to be taking concomitant medications for their Parkinson's disease.
-In the initial stages of apomorphine hydrochloride therapy, the patient should be monitored for unusual sideeffects or signs of potentiation of effect.
+Patients selected for treatment with apomorphine hydrochloride hemihydrate are almost certain to be taking concomitant medications for their Parkinson's disease.
+In the initial stages of apomorphine

 Neuroleptic medicinal products may have an antagonistic effect if used with apomorphine.
 There is a potential interaction between clozapine and apomorphine, however clozapine may also be used to reduce the symptoms of neuropsychiatric complications.

 If neuroleptic medicinal products have to be used in patients with Parkinson's disease treated by dopamine agonists, a gradual reduction in apomorphine dose may be considered when administration is by minipump and or syringe-driver (symptoms suggestive of neuroleptic malignant syndrome have been reported rarely with abrupt withdrawal of dopaminergic therapy).